cimourdain/GAFK/README.md

 ### Main folders
 GAFK uses two main folder:

-* **/Core**: This folder contains all core classes, you probably do not have to modify them
+* **/Core**: This folder contains all Core classes, you probably do not have to modify them
 * **/App** : This folder contains all files specific to your application

 ### /Core